 The Price of Creating a Blogger Blog

 Blogger is a completely free blogging platform.
-It gives away free blog hosting.
+In addition, it gives away free blog hosting.
 To get started, grab a free Blogspot subdomain.

 All of Blogger’s themes, widgets, and other features are also free.
-There are several third-party themes available for purchase.
+In addition, there are several third-party themes available for purchase.

 If you wish to utilize a different domain name with Blogger, you must purchase it from a domain registration company such as Domain.com.